fszymaniak/MangopayQaApiChallenge/README.md

 - add E2E flow for the whole User Story
 - dockerize the project
 - setup CI pipeline
-- dependency injection for NUnit framework
+- dependency injection for the NUnit framework

+### Approach to NFRs
+The approach to NFR testing can be found in the [NFRs_Testing_Approach.md](https://github.com/fszymaniak/MangopayQaApiChallenge/blob/main/NFRs_Testing_Approach.md)